This project focuses on design thinking and problem-solving approaches. Project-specific details are intentionally abstracted or omitted.

 6. Next Step

 Since this is a new feature, it’s crucial to monitor its usability and continue refining it in future iterations.
-To facilitate this, I set up tracking events in PostHog to measure user interaction and gather data on its performance.
+To facilitate this, I defined and implemented analytics tracking events to assess user interaction patterns and feature performance.

 2. MEASURE UX